zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

 ### What is not covered in the lab

-* Policies and other Identity management related setup for OCI Data Flow or OCI Data Catalog.They are already setup in the lab tenancy.
-You can read more about them in the [documentation](https://docs.oracle.com/en-us/iaas/data-flow/using/dfs_getting_started.htm).
+* Policies and other Identity management related setup for OCI Data Flow, OCI Data Interactive SQL and OCI Data Catalog.They are already setup in the lab tenancy.
+You can read more about them in the [documentation](https://docs.oracle.com/en-us/iaas/data-flow/using/dfs_getting_started.htm) and the [here](https://objectstorage.us-ashburn-1.oraclecloud.com/n/idehhejtnbtc/b/workshop-scripts/o/Hackathon%20User%20Guide.pdf)

-* OCI Data Flow Interactive SQL server cluster setup and the related policies.They are already setup in the lab tenancy.
-If you want to learn more, read the [Guide](https://objectstorage.us-ashburn-1.oraclecloud.com/n/idehhejtnbtc/b/workshop-scripts/o/Hackathon%20User%20Guide%20(1).pdf)

 * Connection between OAC and  OCI Data Flow Interactive SQL server cluster is already setup.
 If you want to learn more, read the [Guide](https://objectstorage.us-ashburn-1.oraclecloud.com/n/idehhejtnbtc/b/workshop-scripts/o/Hackathon%20User%20Guide%20(1).pdf)